Skip to main content

 Getting started in cybersecurity requires foundational knowledge of IT practices, computer technology and math.
 Luckily, there are a growing number of options for cybersecurity education.

-Up to 88% of job postings seek at least a bachelor's degree, according to a 2019 analysis by Burning Glass (PDF Source).
+Approximately 85.5% of entry-level cybersecurity job postings seek at least a bachelor's degree, according to Cyberseek.
 A cybersecurity master's degree could help you specialize in a specific area of the field.

 "Your technical skill set should include knowledge of networking and firewalls.
 You should also have the ability to protect networks, operations, client systems and data," said Faryal Humkar, a career advisor at SNHU.

-Cyndie Ramirez with the text Cyndie RamirezFor Cyndie Ramirez '18, a cybersecurity degree program not only helped her land a security analyst job before graduating; it also inspired her ultimate career goals.
+Cyndie Ramirez with the text Cyndie RamirezFor Cyndie Ramirez '18, a cybersecurity degree program not only helped her land a security analyst job before graduating but also inspired her ultimate career goals.

 Ramirez was working on an associate degree in computer networking when she first discovered a love of cybersecurity.
+(Computer networking associate degrees are not currently offered at SNHU).
 While she was initially nervous to enter what she saw as a mostly male field, a professor encouraged her to explore her interests further.
 This exploration eventually led to a cybersecurity bachelor's degree from SNHU and a full-time job in the field.

 A cybersecurity degree is an important step toward your IT security career, but gaining hands-on experience can be just as powerful when it comes to finding a job in the field.